ytaka0407/til/README.md

-# til. today I learned.
+# til.
+What I learned today.